What are the pros and cons of DaaS?

 Less customizability

 Another con of DaaS is that the one-size-fits-all approach also might not be ideal for every organization.
-Security and compliance regulations vary depending on the organization, so finding a DaaS package that fits perfectly can be difficult.
+Security and compliance regulations vary by organization, so finding a DaaS package that fits perfectly can be difficult.
 Because organizations build it in-house, VDI enables IT to make more customizations -- such as disabling certain services for users -- to meet compliance standards and ensure VDI security.
 If an organization with strict compliance regulations wants to use DaaS to implement virtual desktops, choosing a provider that prioritizes these standards is vital.

-For example, Evolve IP Workspaces is a DaaS provider that is third party-audited to meet compliance standards, such as HIPAA or GDPR.
+For example, Evolve IP Workspaces is a DaaS provider that is third-party-audited to meet compliance standards, such as HIPAA or GDPR.
 Providers that don't specifically take certain compliance standards into account should allow IT to check compliance measures or control the hypervisors' configurations and customize features.

 Some DaaS packages won't have everything an organization might want.
 Different vendors offer different levels of customizability, and some offer more advanced management capabilities than others.